You are here

 • A number of private consultants are available in Mississippi and neighboring states who provide their services for a fee.

 Pricing a service or experience offered to the public is critical in the marketing plan.
 Pricing will be unique to each enterprise.
 The first step in determining a profitable retail price is determining the total cost to the enterprise.
 It begins with understanding cost concepts.
 Total cost can be divided into two parts: variable and fixed costs.
 Fixed costs include items such as insurance, interest on investment, property taxes, depreciation of assets, and rent.
 These costs are referred to as “fixed” because they are set and do not change over a given time period.
 Variable costs are those direct operating costs that change with the quality of the operation and the quantity of production or services rendered.
-Variable costs include things like labor, supplies, utilities, marketing, and the range of amenities you provide to your clientele.
+Variable costs can include labor, supplies, utilities, marketing, and the range of amenities you provide to your clients.

 The second step is determining the actual price of what to charge for the product, service, or access to the enterprises that will be provided.
 The cost analysis you conduct will be useful in setting prices.
 Prices may be determined on “break-even” plus 10 or 20 percent, what similar enterprise competitors prices are, what the market can bear, or other objectives.